 - windpipe (trachea)

-- two tubes (bronchi) that branch from the windpipe to each lung
+- two tubes (bronchi) that branch from the windpipe going into each lung

 When we breathe in, air passes from our nose or mouth through to the windpipe (trachea).
 The trachea divides into two tubes (airways) that go to each lung.
 These tubes are called the right and left bronchus.